 This has been a very eventful date in National Hockey League history.
 One of the craziest final days to a regular season occurred, while one of the greatest players to ever lace up a pair of skates had to hang them up.
 Let’s hop aboard the THW time machine to enjoy all the best moments April 5 has given us over the years.

 The Crazy Last Day of 1969-70

-The final day of the 1969-70 regular season was one that is still talked about 50 years later.
+The final day of the 1969-70 regular season was one that is still talked about over 50 years later.
 The New York Rangers entered April 5, 1970, trailing the Montreal Canadiens for the fourth and final playoff spot in the East Division.
-In order for the Rangers to make the playoffs, they needed to pair a win with a Canadiens loss and also outscore them by five goals to earn the tiebreaker.
+For the Rangers to make the playoffs, they needed to pair a win with a Canadiens loss and outscore them by five goals to earn the tiebreaker.

-The with the Rangers leading the Detroit Red Wings 9-3 in the third period, head coach Emile Francis decided to pull his goaltender in order to score more goals, but instead, his team gave up two empty-net goals.
-They win 9-5 and have to hope for a Canadiens’ loss in which they score four or fewer goals.
+With the Rangers leading the Detroit Red Wings 9-3 in the third period, head coach Emile Francis decided to pull his goaltender to score more goals, but instead, his team gave up two empty-net goals.
+They win 9-5 and hope for a Canadiens’ loss in which they score four or fewer goals.

 The Blackhawks scored seven goals, including five empty-netters, in the third period to win 10-2.
 Incredibly, this marked the only time between the 1948-49 and 1994-95 seasons where the Canadiens did not take part in the Stanley Cup playoffs.

 Not only did the Blackhawks set a team record for six goals in a span of 9:13 during that crazy third period, but they also clinched first place in the East Division.
 The victory completed quite the turnaround as they finished in last place the previous season.
 They ended up getting swept by the Boston Bruins in the Stanley Cup Semifinals after sweeping the Red Wings in the first round.